Wendy

-Wendy is a given name now generally given to girls in English-speaking countries.
+Wendy is a Welsh feminine given name.

-In Britain, Wendy appeared as a masculine name in a parish record in 1615.
+In Britain during the English Civil War in the mid-1600s, a male Captain Wendy Oxford was identified by the Leveller John Lilburne as a spy reporting on his activities.
 It was also used as a surname in Britain from at least the 17th century.
 Its popularity in Britain as a feminine name is owed to the character Wendy Darling from the 1904 play Peter Pan and its 1911 novelisation Peter and Wendy, both by J. M. Barrie.
 Its popularity reached a peak in the 1960s, and subsequently declined.
 The name was inspired by young Margaret Henley, daughter of Barrie's poet friend W. E. Henley.
-With the common childhood difficulty pronouncing Rs, Margaret reportedly used to call him "my fwiendy-wendy".
+Margaret reportedly used to call Barrie "my friendy", with the common childhood difficulty pronouncing Rs this came out as "my fwendy" and "my fwendy-wendy".

 In Germany after 1986, the name Wendy became popular because it is the name of a magazine (targeted specifically at young girls) about horses and horse riding.